A class of open surfaces with algorithmically solvable homeomorphism problem

 \section{Concluding remarks}

-Our definition of a topological automaton is rather restrictive.
+\begin{rem} Our definition of a topological automaton is rather restrictive.
 It is possible to broaden it, for instance by removing the restriction that $k\le l$ in the last condition.
 This creates technical problems, but does not seem to enlarge the class of manifolds significantly.

-At one extreme, one may think of associating a manifold to a Turing machine.
-One simple-minded way to do this, say in dimension 2, is to start with a disk; each time the Turing machine does something, add an annulus; if the machine stops, glue in a disk.
-Then the resulting surface is compact if and only if the Turing machine stops.
+At one extreme, one may think of associating an $n$-dimensional manifold to a Turing machine.
+One simple-minded way to do this is to start with a $n$-disk; each time the Turing machine does something, add an $n$-annulus; if the machine stops, glue in a $n$-disk.
+Then the resulting $n$-manifold is compact if and only if the Turing machine stops.